basimkhajwal/NinjaTower/README.md

 NinjaTower
 ==========

-A simple side-scrolling game made in Java using libGDX targeting mainly Android
+A simple side-scrolling game made in Java using libGDX targeting mainly Android and mobile operating systems.